Skip to main content

 See if any of these work for your teen

 • Take away screens: Want to get your teenager’s attention?
-Take away their cell phone, laptop, and tablet along with access to video games.
+Take away their cell phone, laptop, and tablet, along with access to video games.
 Nothing says business like the removal of all forms of electronics.
 While this punishment doesn’t get to the root of the issue, it does serve as a reminder to think twice about their behavior and actions.
 Take away screen privileges for a day or two, but set the time frame in advance.

 • Remove social situations: If your child tends to get in trouble when they spend time with a specific friend or a group of acquaintances, you will want to keep stronger tabs on who they’re hanging out with and what they are doing together.
 If your child needs to be punished for something related to what they did with a peer, restrict their ability to see friends for a set amount of time.

 • Bulk up the chores: If your child tends to get into trouble because they are bored, consider adding more household chores and responsibilities to their daily and weekly to-do lists.
-This serves two purposes: It keeps them busy so they can’t stir up mischief and reminds them that they may want to do better next time.
+This serves two purposes: It keeps them busy so they can’t stir up mischief and reminds them they may want to do better next time.

 Involve your teen in the process

 • Teach your child critical thinking skills.
 Teens are going through a lot.
 New hormones, new challenges, new experiences, and all of it — without any clue how to navigate it.
-Helping your child develop critical thinking skills would take some of the pressure off of them and give them the tools to make better decisions overall; when those tricky situations come up.
+Helping your child develop critical thinking skills would take some of the pressure off of them and give them the tools to make better decisions overall when those tricky situations come up.

 Ways to help teens make better choices